 Year 8 & 9

 During this academic year students develop their understanding of a variety of topics including Home Skills and Personal Care.
-They spend time practicing life skills and learn about housekeeping and safety.
+They spend time practising life skills and learn about housekeeping and safety.
 Students also work on money.
 In addition, students look at Personal Care, including how to keep themselves safe, the importance of keeping clean and healthy and what makes a healthy diet.
 They also learn about road safety.

 Year 10 & 11